background

 How much does ISO 27001 certification cost?

 The cost of an ISO 27001 certification depends on the size and scope of your company and your information security management system.
-On average, a company can expect to pay up to $40k for pre-certification preparation and $10k for the certification audit itself.
-There are additional costs for maintenance and surveillance audits after achieving certification.
+On average, companies pay $40k for preparation, $10k for the certification audit, and $15k annually for surveillance audits.

 How long does ISO 27001 certification take?